johnbywater/quantdsl/README.md

 When evaluating an expression that involves a call to a function definitions, the call to the function definition is effectively replaced with the expression returned by the function definition, so that a larger expression is formed.
+Hence, the body of a function can have only one statement.

 The call args of the function definition can be used as names in the function definition's expressions.
-The call arg values will be used to evaluate the expression returned by the function.
+The call arg values will be substituted for those names in the expression when the expression is returned by the function.

 ```python
 results = calc("""